KarelZe/thesis/references/obsidian/chapters/🪛feature engineering.md

 ## Problem of feature scales
 As observed in the [[🌴exploratory_data_analysis]] data is not just missing but may also be skewed.
 Tree-based models can handle arbitrary feature scales, as the splitting process is based on the purity of the split but not on the scale of the splitting value.

 It has been well established that neural networks are long known to train faster on whitened data with zero mean, unit variance and uncorrelated inputs (cp. [[@lecunEfficientBackProp2012]]; p.
 8).
-This is because a mean close to zero helps prevent  bias the direction of the weight update and scaling to unit variance helps balance the rate at which parameters are updated In order to maintain comparability with the traditional rules, inputs are not decorrelated. <mark style="background: #FFF3A3A6;">(reread in lecun paper or [here.](https://www.analyticsvidhya.com/blog/2020/04/feature-scaling-machine-learning-normalization-standardization/))</mark>
+This is because a mean close to zero helps prevent  bias the direction of the weight update and scaling to unit variance helps balance the rate at which parameters are updated In order to maintain comparability with the traditional rules, inputs are not decorrelated. (reread in lecun paper or [here.](https://www.analyticsvidhya.com/blog/2020/04/feature-scaling-machine-learning-normalization-standardization/))

 ## Solution of feature scales

 Continuous and categorical variable require different treatment, as derived below.
 Price and size-related features exhibit a positive skewness, as brought up in chapter [[🌴exploratory_data_analysis]].

+- effects $\lambda > 1$ compresses larger values and with opposite effects for values $< 1$.

 We apply a power.
 Write following section: